-Task J-Web Configuration Editor CLI Configuration Editor Navigate to the Access level in the configuration 1.
-In the J-Web interface, select Configuration > View and Edit > Edit From the [edit] hierarchy level, enter nierarchy.
+Task J-W eb Configuration Editor CLI Configuration Editor Navigate to the Access level in the configuration 1.
+In the J-Web interface, select Configuration > View and Edit > Edit From the [edit] hierarchy level, enter hierarchy.
 Configuration. edit access 2.
 Next to Access, click Configure or Edit .
 Define a CHAP access 1.
 Next to Profile, click Add new entry .
-Enter A-ppp-client-with a client 2.
-In the Profile name box, type A-ppp-client set profile A-ppp-client client client1 named client 1 and the 3.
-Next to Client, click Add new entry . chap-secret my-secret. my-secret.
+Enter profile-for example, A-ppp-client-with a client 2.
+In the Profile name box, type A-ppp-client . set profile A-ppp-client client client1 named client 1 and the 3.
+Next to Client, click Add new entry . chap-secret my-secret. secret (password) my-secret.
 4. In the Name box, type client1.
 5. In the Chap secret box, type my-secret.
 6. Click OK until you return to the main Configuration page.
 Navigate to the appropriate ATM interface level in the 1.
 On the main Configuration page next to Interfaces, click Configure or Edit .
-From the [edit] hierarchy level, enter configuration hierarchy-for example 2.
-In the Interface name box, click at-3/0/0 edit interfaces at-3/0/0 unit 0 at-3/0/0 unit 0.
-3. In the Interface unit number box, click 0 Configure CHAP on the 1.
+From the [edit] hierarchy level, enter configuration hierarchy-for example, 2.
+In the Interface name box, click at-3/0/0 . edit interfaces at-3/0/0 unit 0 at-3/0/0 unit 0.
+3. In the Interface unit number box, click 0 .
+Configure CHAP on the 1.
 Next to Ppp options, click Configure .
 Enter ATM-over-ADSL or ATM-over-SHDSL interface 2.
-Next to Chap, click Configure . set ppp-options chap access-profile A-ppp-client and specify a unique profile name containing a client list and access parameters-for example, A-ppp-client .
-3. In the Access profile box, type A-ppp-client Specify a unique hostname In the Local name box, type, A-at-3/0/0.0 Enter to be used in CHAP challenge and response packets-for example, A-at-3/0/0.0. set ppp-options chap local-name A-at-3/0/0.0.
+Next to Chap, click Configure . set ppp-options chap access-profile A-ppp-client and specify a unique profile name containing a client list and access parameters-for example, A-ppp-client.
+3. In the Access profile box, type A-ppp-client .
+Set ppp options only decess prome Appp chemic Specify a unique hostname In t he Local name box, type, A-at-3/0/0.0 Enter to be used in CHAP challenge and response packets-for example, A-at-3/0/0.0. set ppp-options chap local-name A-at-3/0/0.0.
 Set the passive option to 1.
 In the Passive box, click Yes .
 Enter handle incoming CHAP packets only.
 2. Click OK . set ppp-options chap passive